partmor/SDC-Behavioral-Cloning/README.md

 This architecture could be fairly over-dimensioned for the scope of this project: the data is collected from a circuit which is flat, does not have U-turns, tarmac texture is relatively constant, and most importantly, there are not any obstacles whatsoever in the path, e.g., other cars circulating.

 Auto-driving on **track 1** is relatively easy.
-First of all because the morfphology and casuistry from this track is not very complex.
-Secondly, because the model has been trained on the same circuit, so it is basically a case of **in-sample testing**, which is not the most rigorous way to assess the performance of a model
+First of all because the morphology and casuistry from this track is not very complex.
+Secondly, because the model has been trained on the same circuit, so it is basically a case of **in-sample testing**, which is not the most rigorous way to assess the performance of a model.

 The first dense layer of 1164 neurons was removed.
 Testing on track 1 architectures with less convolution layers and added max pooling layers yielded very satisfactory results on this track, but were not flexible enough to generalize the hard recovery situations from track 1 to get over the U-turns in track 2.

-Taking this into account, the following architecture is used:
+Taking this into account, the architecture that best performed on both tracks is:
 ```python
 def build_Nvidia_Modified(model):
     model.add(Conv2D(24, kernel_size=(5, 5), strides=(2, 2), activation="relu"))